 Graduate and Professional Programs

-What is the difference between the EMBA and the regular MBA?
+What is the difference between the Executive MBA and the Professional or Full-Time MBA?

-Where can I get information about the regular MBA program?
+Where can I can find out more information about other MBA options at Bauer?

 Visit the Houston MBA web site at www.bauer.uh.edu/graduate-studies/mba or call 713-743-0700.